wuyang1002431655/tango_with_django_19/manuscript/chapter10-cookies.md

 If you need more secure cookies, then use session based cookies:

-1. Make sure that `MIDDLEWARE_CLASSES` in `settings.py` contains 'django.contrib.sessions.middleware.SessionMiddleware'.
+1. Make sure that `MIDDLEWARE_CLASSES` in `settings.py` contains `django.contrib.sessions.middleware.SessionMiddleware`.
 2. Configure your session backend `SESSION_ENGINE`.
 See the [official Django Documentation on Sessions](https://docs.djangoproject.com/en/1.9/topics/http/sessions/) for the various backend configurations.
 3. Check to see if the cookie exists via `requests.sessions.get()`.
 4. Update or set the cookie via the session dictionary, `requests.session['<cookie_name>']`.